 If you encounter a bear on the hiking trail, it’s important to remember that you are a guest in their area.
 The best course of action in this scenario is to move off the trail.
 Ensure you give the bear plenty of space to pass.
 Step to the side of the trail and allow the bear a clear path to continue on its way.

 Do not approach the bear, as this can be perceived as a threat.
 Additionally, never try to feed or interact with the bear in any way.
 It’s important to be patient and allow the bear to move on before continuing on your hike.

 An important bear safety practice to remember is that where there’s a cub, there’s likely a protective mother nearby.
 In this scenario, it’s crucial to ensure that you are not between the mother and her cub.
 This can trigger an aggressive response from the mother bear.

 If you see a cub on the trail, immediately stop and look around for the mother bear.
 If you don’t see her, slowly back away in the direction you came from.
 Keep an eye out for the mother bear and any signs of her location.
-Check out this TikTok from when I ended up face to face with a black bear cub on the trail.
+Check out this TikTok from when I ended up face-to-face with a young black bear on the trail.